causiq/logary/README.md

     messageFilter : MessageFilter }
 ```

-And you can find the configuration on the module with the same name.
+You can find the configuration in the module with the same name.
 The
-`Rule.empty` value is one where you accept any logs from anything.
+`Rule.empty` value is a null one that accepts all logs from anything.

 ### Log Level

-The highest log level is `Fatal` which should be reserved for things that make
+The highest log level is `Fatal`, which should be reserved for things that make
 your service/process crash.
 Things like; "my disk is full and I'm a database
-trying to start", or "I'm a 2-tier service built with a database, which I cannot
+trying to start", or "I'm a 2-tier service built with a database, that I cannot
 do any work without" warrant the `Fatal` level.

-At this level human being are normally directly alerted.
+At this level human beings are normally directly alerted.

-The next level is `Error` which should be reserved for what you consider to be
+The next level is `Error`, which should be reserved for what you consider to be
 edge-cases.
 E.g. if the data received from a socket is corrupt, or there was an
 unhandled exception that you as a programmer did not have in your mental model
 while writing the code.
 These events should be logged at the `Error` level.

 At this level human beings are normally directly alerted.

-`Warn` are for things like 100 failed password attempts within 5 minutes, for
+`Warn` is for things like 100 failed password attempts within 5 minutes, for
 one of your users, or a temporary network glitch while communicating with a
 "resource" such as your database.

-If these events for an anomaly and persist over time, humans may be alerted.
+If these events for an anomaly persist over time, humans may be alerted.

-At `Info` level, I like to put events and gauges that measure company- relevant
+At `Info` level, I like to put events and gauges that measure company-relevant
 stuff, like when users sign in, sign up, an integration has to perform a retry
 or a service was started/restarted.